-Wheel spacers are an aftermarket part with one purpose: moving your wheels farther away from the vehicle’s body.
-They’re a common and inexpensive upgrade with a lot to offer both street-focused cars and off-roaders.
+Wheel spacers are aftermarket parts with one purpose: moving your wheels farther away from the vehicle's body.
+They're a common and inexpensive upgrade with a lot to offer both street-focused cars and off-roaders.

 What Do Wheel Spacers Do?

 Wheel spacers install onto your wheel assembly.
-By slotting between the assembly and wheel, they create a gap that sets the wheel farther outward.
-This increases the space between the wheel hub assembly and the wheel itself.
-It’s important to note that spacers don’t move the hub assembly, they only move the wheel.
-The result is a larger gap between the wheel and wheel well.
+This increases the space between the wheel hub assembly and the wheel itself, which sets the wheel farther outward.
+It's important to note that spacers don't move the hub assembly, they only move the wheel.
+The result is a more significant gap between the wheel and the wheel well.

 Wheel spacers can run from just 5mm (0.20 inches) on the small end to 45mm (1.75 inches) or larger.
 The larger sizes are more common for off-road vehicles.